tiagomota79/qc-covid19-tracker/README.md

 # qc-corona-tracker

- Simple app to track the evolution of confirmer coronavirus cases in Quebec
+Simple app to track the evolution of confirmed coronavirus cases in Quebec